Rampant Consumerism: 24 Astonishing Cyber Monday Facts and Statistics | Wealth of Geeks

-Americans may not know much about a lot, but they know how to buy.
 Literacy rates may be falling along with political engagement and household income, but consumer debt continues to balloon in lockstep with inflation.
-Let's face it: That laptop is 40% off!

 These Cyber Monday statistics are incredibly mind-blowing within the context of American debt.